 If you become seriously ill or injured, you may need to be evacuated.
 Medical evacuation can be very expensive.
 The limited number of flights out of Guam can cause delays.

-There are two hyperbaric (decompression) chambers.
+There are two hyperbaric (decompression) chambers located at the Guam Regional Medical City.
 Both are maintained to a high standard.

-You could encounter tropical storms, typhoons, earthquakes and tsunamis in Guam.
+You could encounter tropical storms, typhoons, earthquakes and tsunamis.

-If there is a natural disaster or a warning is issued:
+If there's a natural disaster or a warning is issued:

 - closely monitor local media and other sources such as the